Book Review: I Liked My Life

 I find it amazing that this writer is a first-time novelist.
 She wrote a very compelling novel that I loved reading.
 Her characters are well-formed and defined.

 The message I got from reading this book is that no one knows what is coming tomorrow.
-You will never have everything done that you want to do.
-You’ll never be ready and have your family prepared for your loss.
+You will never have everything you want accomplished.
+You’ll never have your family prepared for your loss.

 Furthermore, you have to live each day as though it is your last.
 In case it is.